 Functions are not primitive values in JavaScript, but a specialized kind of object, which means that functions can have properties.
 When a function needs a “static” variable whose value persists across invocations, it is often convenient to use a property of the function, instead of cluttering up the namespace by defining a global variable.
-You could store this information in a global variable, but that is unnecessary, because the information is used only by the function itself.
-It is better to store the information in a property of the Function object.
-So there're two solutions to solve this.

 1) using global variable